Before you travel to Oahu to hang ten, make sure you know these ten tourist mistakes to avoid.

-There are many things to consider when planning to ensure your trip will be smooth sailing once you arrive in Oahu.
+There are many things to consider when planning to ensure your trip will be smooth sailing once you arrive.
 If you've never visited Hawaii before, here's everything to steer clear of during your time in paradise on earth!

 Staying at the Resort the Whole Time